 Candidates are normally required to hold five GCSE subjects grades A*-C including Mathematics, Double Award Science and English Language (or comparable numeric score under the newly reformed GCSE grading).

-Three A-levels (or equivalent) in Chemistry and either Biology, Physics or Mathematics at grade B or above.
 Enhanced DBS check and health check.
 Shortlisted applicants will be invited for an interview.

 We will consider a range of alternative qualifications such as an Access Course in Applied Science which has been passed with 128 UCAS points.
 Applicants must also hold an A Level in Chemistry with a minimum of a grade B.